-The spate of attacks has targeted shops and homes owned by Somalis, Ethiopians, Malawians and other immigrants, despite heavy police patrols in the southern city of Durban and surrounding townships.
+The spate of looting has targeted shops and homes owned by Somalis, Ethiopians, Malawians and other immigrants, despite heavy police patrols in Johannesburg and the southern city of Durban.

 “Over the last couple of weeks our nation has been engulfed in a shameful wave of attacks by some amongst us against our country’s immigrant population,” the ANC, which has ruled South Africa since the end of apartheid in 1994, said in a statement.

-“The very real challenges faced by the South African people… cannot be blamed on people of foreign nationality.”
+“The very real challenges faced by the South African people of poverty, unemployment and underdevelopment cannot be blamed on people of foreign nationality.”

-The ANC statement came after accusations that President Jacob Zuma has failed to take a public stance against the xenophobic violence.
+The ANC statement came as President Jacob Zuma has been accused of failing to take a public stance against the xenophobic attacks.

 “What did we do wrong except work hard to improve our lives?
 And are the police saving us?
 No.”

-Violence against immigrants in South Africa is common, with unemployed locals accusing foreigners of taking their jobs.
+Violence against African immigrants in South Africa is common, with unemployed locals accusing foreigners of taking their jobs and business.

 In 2008, 62 people were killed in similar violence in Johannesburg townships.

-Neighbouring Mozambique is planning to help some of its citizens flee from Durban, the largest city in KwaZulu-Natal province, after Malawi announced its own repatriation plan on Monday.
+Neighbouring Mozambique is planning to help some of its citizens flee from Durban, after Malawi announced its own repatriation plan on Monday.